On the Subspace Choosability in Graphs: Subspace Choosability and Average Degree

-In this section we relate the vector choice number of a graph over a general field to its average degree and prove Theorem~\ref{thm:degreeIntro}.
-We start with the following definition of $k$-partitioned graphs.
+In this section we relate the subspace choice number of a graph over a general field to its average degree and prove Theorem~\ref{thm:degreeIntro}.
+We start with the following definition of $k$-partitioned graphs (for an example, see Lemma~\ref{lemma:projective}).

 \begin{definition} Let $G=(V,E)$ be a graph.
 For every vertex $v \in V$, let $E_v \subseteq E$ denote the set of edges of $G$ that are incident with $v$.
 We say that the graph $G$ is {\em $k$-partitioned} if it is possible to partition every set $E_v$, $v \in V$, into $k$ sets $E_v^{(1)}, \ldots, E_v^{(k)}$ (some of which may be empty), such that for every function $g: V \rightarrow [k]$ there exist two adjacent vertices $v_1,v_2 \in V$ such that $\{v_1, v_2\} \in E_{v_1}^{(g(v_1))} \cap E_{v_2}^{(g(v_2))}$. \end{definition}